 Step 1.
+Pat the rump roast with a paper towel to dry it off.
 Salt and pepper the meat.
 If you have the time, let it sit on the counter for 30-60 minutes until it reaches room temperature.

 Step 2.
-Add olive oil to a large frying pan and heat on High until very hot.
+Add olive oil to a large skillet and heat on High until very hot.

 Step 3.
-Add meat to the frying pan, and sear the meat on all sides, 3-4 minutes per side.
+Add meat to the skillet, and sear the meat on all sides, 3-4 minutes per side.
 This will seal in the juices.